FURTHER EXPLANATION OF THE GAME BOARD

 If you do purchase online, please print out a copy of the reciept OR have your reciept emailed to your smart phone.

 Interested in group rates?
 In September ONLY, groups of 20 or more may recieve $1 off each ticket when all tickets for group are purchased in ONE transaction.

-Want an more exclusive experience?
-Groups of 10 adults or more are welcome Monday - Thursday by appointment.
-There is a $100 MINIMUM fee for Monday - Thursday reservations.
+Want a more exclusive experience?
+Groups of 10 adults or more are welcome Tuesday - Thursday by appointment.
+There is a $100 MINIMUM fee for Tuesday - Thursday reservations.